farhiongit/message-in-the-bottle/README.md

 - After the call to `BOTTLE_CLOSE` by the sender, receivers are still able to (and *should*) process the remaining messages in the bottle to avoid any memory leak due to unprocessed remaining messages.

-- The user program *must* wait for all the receiver treatments to finish (usually, waiting for the receivers to finish with a `pthread_join` might suffice) before destroying the bottle (with `BOTTLE_DESTROY`).
+- The user program *must* wait for all the receiver treatments to finish (usually, waiting for the receivers to finish with a `pthread_join` on the sender side might suffice) before destroying the bottle (with `BOTTLE_DESTROY`).

-- As said above, `BOTTLE_CLOSE` is *only useful when the bottle is used to synchronize concurrent threads* on sender and reciever sides and need not be used in other cases (thread-safe shared FIFO queue).
+- As said above, `BOTTLE_CLOSE` is *only useful when the bottle is used to synchronise concurrent threads* on sender and receiver sides and need not be used in other cases (thread-safe shared FIFO queue).

 - `BOTTLE_DESTROY` does not call `BOTTLE_CLOSE` by default because the user program *should ensure* that all receivers have finished their work between `BOTTLE_CLOSE`